solomonhas/CS422-ARA/README.md

 This Repository was made April 9th 2024 for CS 422 Software Methodologies at the University of Oregon.
 It was made to impliment an Active-Reading Assistant as our project 1.

-## Installation/Running
+## Installation
 To run our application, you can either click the green code button and click the "Download ZIP" dropdown, or you can clone our code using:
 ```bash
 git clone https://github.com/solomonhas/CS422-ARA.git
 ```
 ### Installation Guide
 Please complete the steps found [here](https://github.com/solomonhas/CS422-ARA/blob/main/Installation.md).
-Once you have installed the requirements and set up a server. you can type to run the program.
+Once you have installed the requirements and set up a server.
+You are ready to launch the program.
+## Luanch Program
+Move to the CS422-ARA directory and run the command:
 ```bash
 python3 UI.py
 ```